shoya140/shoya.io.v3/pages/aboutme.md

 ## Shoya Ishimaru [EN/[JP](/aboutme/jp/)]

-I'm a researcher at DFKI and working toward Ph.D. degree in Kaiserslautern University of Technology.
-My current research interest is activity recognition, which involves recognizing and quantifying human activities by using data from several sensors. [[publications](/publications/)]
+Shoya Ishimaru is a researcher at German Research Center for Artificial Intelligence (DFKI) and working toward Ph.D degree in University of Kaiserslautern.
+His current research interest is activity recognition, which involves recognizing and quantifying human activities by analyzing data from several sensors [[publications](/publications/)].

-I'm also a software developer.
-I like not only programming but designing beautiful softwares.
-My final goal is to invent amazing applications and to satisfy people all over the world. [[applications](/applications/)]

-## Interests

-Cognitive science, Activity recognition, Eye tracking, Mobile applications
+He received B.E. and M.E. degree in Electrical Engineering and Information Science from Osaka Prefecture University in 2014 and 2016.
+He has been a researcher at Keio Media Design Research Institute since 2014, a visiting researcher at Osaka Prefecture University since 2016, and a research associate at University of Kaiserslautern since 2016.
+Shoya is also a software developer [[applications](/applications/)].
+He likes not only programming but designing beautiful software.
+As an internship/part-time engineer, he worked for many IT companies including paperboy&co., Hatena, and Recruit.
+In 2016, he received a title of MITOU Super Creator by Ministry of Economy, Trade, and Industry in Japan by developing a system for visualizing the mental state.
+He gave a number of invited talks at universities, high schools, and TEDx.
+His mission in life is to invent amazing applications and to satisfy people all over the world.

 ## Work Experience